 - Campus Interview

-- 16 credit hours in biological sciences with labs covering general biology, human anatomy, human physiology and microbiology (anatomy and physiology classes may be taken separately or together if part of a two course section - if transferring these credits, take both at same college or university)
+- 16 credit hours in biological sciences with labs covering general biology (4 hrs), human anatomy (4 hrs), human physiology (4 hrs) and microbiology (4 hrs) (anatomy and physiology classes may be taken separately or together if part of a two course section - if transferring these credits, take both at same college or university)

-- 15-16 credit hours in chemistry with labs to include general chemistry, biochemistry and organic chemistry (biochemistry lab recommended if available - other labs required)
+- 15-16 credit hours in chemistry with labs to include general chemistry (8 hrs - 2 semester sequence), biochemistry (3-4 hrs) and organic chemistry (4 hrs) (biochemistry lab recommended if available - other labs required)

 - 3 credit hours in statistics or biostatistics (additional mathematics class may be needed as prerequisite for science and statistics)

-- 9 credit hours in psychology to include general psychology, abnormal psychology and either lifespan or developmental psychology
+- 9 credit hours in psychology to include general psychology (3 hrs), abnormal psychology (3 hrs) and either lifespan or developmental psychology (3 hrs)

 - 6 credit hours in English composition to include introductory course and additional writing course